rukasakurai/github-copilot-tutorial/docs/workshop.md

     else if (req.url.startsWith('/GetFullTextFile'))
 ```

 Ask to the chat to document it.
-You will see that Copilot chat will explain what the code does and add comments to the code.
+You will see that GitHub Copilot chat will explain what the code does and add comments to the code.

 ---